Italian Pot Roast in Tomato Sauce

-Italian Pot Roast – Braised Beef in Tomato Sauce
+Italian Pot Roast – Roast Beef in Homemade Tomato Sauce

-My partner Vincenzo and I went to the supermarket the other day and did a drive-by through the meat section.
-While I was looking for some local sausages, he holds up a good-sized beef pot roast.
+I went to the supermarket with a friend the other day and did a ‘drive-by’ through the meat department.
+While I was looking for some local Toulouse sausages, my friend holds up a good-sized beef pot roast.
 “Hey, this would be fantastic if it’s cooked with vegetables and tomato sauce for a few hours on the stove.”
 “Great,” I said.
 “You know how to make it?”, knowing full-well he had no intention of stepping into the kitchen to create anything remotely delicious.
 He shoots me a cute little smile as he puts it in the shopping cart.
 Fine.
-I now had the task of finding a recipe for Italian Pot Roast in tomato sauce like, ‘mamma used to make.’
+I now had the task of finding a recipe for Italian Pot Roast in tomato sauce like, ‘Mamma used to make.’
 This is what I came up with.

 To be honest, this is a super-easy recipe that uses one pot, and can be scaled up or down depending on how many people you have.

 - Cook time: around 4-5 hours (yeah, I know…)